evannetwork/evannetwork.github.io/doc/Identity.md

 Organizational structures, such as teams in which certain members have certain tasks and responsibilities, can be modeled with simplicity on the blockchain.

 By knowing whom you are dealing with, you are saving time and resources on otherwise costly due diligence processes.
-The evan.network decentralized identities feature ensures that fraudulent schemes, such as identity theft and impersonation, are a thing of the past.
+The evan.network verified identities feature ensures that fraudulent schemes, such as identity theft and impersonation, are a thing of the past.